stites/stites.io/_posts/rename-dynamo.md

 Amazon engineering and optimization efforst are not focused on averages - more, they are targeted at this percentile.
 Load balancing selection of writing coordinators ( and more) are purely at controlling performance at this mark.

-** Storage systems play an important role in establising a service's SLA because state management is one of the primary components of it.
-Thus - one of the main considerations for Dynamo is to _give services control over ther system properties such as consistency and durability_ and to _let services make their own tradeoffs between functionality, performance and cost effectiveness.
+\*\* Storage systems play an important role in establising a service's SLA because state management is one of the primary components of it.
+Thus - one of the main considerations for Dynamo is to _give services control over ther system properties such as consistency and durability_ and to _let services make their own tradeoffs between functionality, performance and cost effectiveness_.

 #### Design considerations
+Usually - in traditional systems, you would use synchronous transations which would keep things strongly consistent.
+Much earlier studies show that this level of consistency, matched with resistence to network failure, and high availability - cannot all be acheived by a data store.
+So systems and applications need to be aware of which properties can occur and under what circumstances they operate, so that they can choose which kind of datastore works best for them.

+For highly faulty systems - due to factors of network error, disk quality, etc
+- high availability is increased with optimistic replication techniques.
+For example, having the changes propigate to replicas in the background and having more tolerance with concurrency and disconnections.
+This can be problematic, however, then you have conflicting changes which need to be resolved.

+Conflict Resolution has two points of control - when they happen, and who handles them.

+For the question of "when" you neet to ask if you are okay with these happening at r/w.
+This keeps things simple - however writes might be rejected if a change can't reach all or most of the application in a more strongly consistent system.
+Dynamo takes the reverse approach and ensures that it is _always_ writable for the sake of user experience.
+One instance of this is being able to save items to a shopping cart, even given network failure.

+For the question of "who", the answer lies in two places: the application and the data store.
+This location is up to the designer of the service.
+When resolving in the data store, you must remember that there is very limited options due to lack of data.
+Usually these policies are simple and, most simply , are a matter of "the last write wins."
+In the application, however, data schemas are known and you can do things like "merge" datasets in resolution - think of a shopping cart example.
+Optionally, you can still choose to push down this decision to the data store.

+#### Other key principles:
+_Incremental scalability_: Dynamo shoudl be able to scale out storage host one at a time with minimal impact on the operators and system itself.
+_Symmetry_: Every node in dynamo should have the same set of responsiblilties as its peers.
+_Decentralization_: An extension of symetry - dynamo's design should favor decentralized, peer-to-peer techniques over centralized control.
+_Heterogeneity_: The work distribution must be proportional to the capabilities of the individual servers (ie - underlying infrastucture). important in adding new nodes with higher capacity without having to upgrade all hosts at once.

 [papers]: http://blog.fogus.me/2011/09/08/10-technical-papers-every-programmer-should-read-at-least-twice/